Amulya-999/vsdsquadron-mini-internship/README.md

 5 . rs2 (5 bits): This field is of 5 bits.It is the second source register.
 It specifies the register containing the second operand.

 6 . funct7 (7 bits): This field is of 7 bits.It Provides additional opcode extension for more fine-grained operation control.
-It helps to distinguish between different operations that share the same opcode and funct3 values.
+It helps to distinguish between different operations that share the same opcode and funct3 values.<br>
 7 .
 Other Common R-Type Instructions
 * SUB (Subtract) : <br>
 funct7: 0100000 <br>